pearcej/cpp4python/_sources/CollectionData/HashTables.rst

 items where each pair consists of a *key* and a *value*.
 Hash tables are often called the more general term *map* because the associated hash function "maps" the key to the value.
-Nevertheless, it is much better to use the more precise term, *hash table* because other kinds of maps are sometimes implemented with a different underlying data structure.
+Nevertheless, it is better to use the more precise term, *hash table* because other kinds of maps are sometimes implemented with a different underlying data structure.

 Each hash table has a *hash function* which